Bandit algorithms to emulate human decision making using probabilistic distortions: Introduction

-For the linear bandit setting, we propose a variant of the OFUL algorithm \citep{abbasi2011improved}, that incorporates weight-distorted values in the arm selection step.
-The regret analysis of the resulting WOFUL algorithm poses novel challenges compared to that in the linear bandit problem, primarily because the instantaneous cost (and hence regret) at each round is in fact a {\em nonlinear} function of the features of the played arm.
-This occurs due to the distortion in expectation caused by the weight function, although the actual observation (e.g., network delay in the example above) is linear in expectation over the played arm's features.
+For the linear bandit setting, we propose a variant of the OFUL algorithm in \cite{abbasi2011improved} that incorporates weight-distorted values in the arm selection step.
+The regret analysis of the resulting W-OFUL algorithm poses novel challenges compared to that in the linear bandit problem, primarily because the instantaneous reward (and hence regret) at each round is in fact a {\em nonlinear} function of the features of the played arm.
+This occurs due to the distortion of probabilities by the weight function, although the actual observation (e.g., network delay in the example above) is linear in expectation over the played arm's features.
 The weight function can not only change the optimal arm but can also potentially amplify small differences in real expected values of arms to much larger values, leading to a blowing up of overall regret.
-However, our analysis shows that regret in weight-distorted cost as the performance metric can be controlled at the same rate as that in standard linear bandit models, irrespective of the structure of the distortion function.
-More specifically, we show, using a careful analysis of the effect of weight distortion, that the regret of the WOFUL algorithm is no more than $O\left(d \sqrt{n} \mbox{ polylog}(n)\right)$ in $n$ rounds with high probability, similar to the guarantee enjoyed by the OFUL algorithm in linear bandits (note however that the identity of the optimal arm may be different due to weight distortion in costs).
+However, our analysis shows that regret in weight-distorted reward as the performance metric can be controlled at the same rate as that in standard linear bandit models, irrespective of the structure of the distortion function.
+More specifically, we show, using a careful analysis of the effect of weight distortion, that the regret of the W-OFUL algorithm is no more than $O\left(d \sqrt{n} \mbox{ polylog}(n)\right)$ in $n$ rounds with high probability, similar to the guarantee enjoyed by the OFUL algorithm in linear bandits (note however that the identity of the optimal arm may be different due to weight distortion in rewards).
+We conduct simulation experiments in a vehicular traffic routing application, and our results indicate that the regular expected delay minimizing bandit algorithm in \cite{abbasi2011improved} converges to a route that has the lowest mean delay, but with a small chance of inordinately high delay, while our algorithm converges to a route that has slightly higher mean delay, but no chance of very high delays.